 Land in Grand Isle is used primarily for agriculture or for single family residences, both year-round and seasonal.
 Around 70% of Grand Isle's land area is used for agriculture and single-family lots.
 The balance is used for businesses, apartments, mobile homes, utilities, or set aside for conservation.
-The acreage in agricultural use has declined steadily in recent years.
+The acreage in agricultural use has declined in recent years.
 Several major farms have ceased active agricultural operations in the past few decades.
-However, new smaller and more diversified agricultural operations have been started.
+However, new smaller and more diversified agricultural operations have started.
 According to the 2023 Grand List 29% of the total acreage in Grand Isle is used for agricultural purposes, compared to 34% in 2007.
-A majority of the agricultural acreage in Grand Isle is devoted to haying, but dairy farming, orchards, vegetable and berry farming are still being practiced in the Town.
+Most of the agricultural acreage in Grand Isle is devoted to haying, but dairy farming, orchards, vegetable and berry farming are being practiced in the town.
 Additionally, there is a beef farm, vineyard and other diversified operations in Grand Isle.
-Agricultural and forestry landowners provide a public benefit by not developing their property and cost the Town little in terms of municipal services.
-From popular scenic vistas to important wildlife habitat, these lands significantly contribute to the Town's pastoral character and quality of life.
+Agricultural and forestry landowners provide a public benefit by not developing their property and cost the town little in terms of municipal services.
+From popular scenic vistas to important wildlife habitat, these lands significantly contribute to the town's pastoral character and quality of life.

-Settlement in the Town is typically spread out along the main roads and on the shoreline, with some light concentration around Grand Isle Village and Grand Isle Station.
-The overwhelming majority of development since Table 6.1: Grand Isle Town Land Cover(National Land Cover Database, 2022)
+Settlement in the town is typically spread out along the main roads and on the shoreline, with some light concentration around Grand Isle Village and Grand Isle Station.
+The overwhelming majority of development since 1980 has followed this pattern.
+Recent commercial development has occurred along Route 2 in the area zoned for commercial and Table 6.1: Grand Isle Town Land Cover(National Land Cover Database, 2022)

-Table 6.2: Grand Isle Town LandUse by Grant List Category (2023)
+Table 6.2: Grand Isle Town LandUse by Grand List Category (2023)